elixir-cldr/cldr_routes/README.md

 The `mix` tasks `gettext.extract` and `gettext.merge` can be used to support the extraction of routing segments and to create new translation locales.

-## Assigns

-For each localized path, the `Cldr` locale is added to the `:assigns` for the route under the `:cldr_locale` key.
-This allows the developer to recognise which locale was used to generate the localized route.

 ## Installation